-44 As stated in footnote 4, this precisely illustrates an optimal parsimonious model, where nothing needs to be executed very precisely, but only gives a general (albeit compelling) direction.
-If you were only able to move your body in an identical manner, walking/running would become an impossible task.
+As stated in footnote 4, this precisely illustrates an optimal parsimonious model, where nothing needs to be executed very precisely, but only gives a general (albeit compelling) direction.
+If you were only able to move a boat in an identical manner each time, cycling would become an impossible task.
 The task, where you only need to reduce the distance, opens up countless more possibilities and shows that the bridging process is just one part of the task.

-45 The description of the cortical streams within the motoric movement action car driving is particularly notable in this regard.
+The description of the cortical streams within the motoric movement action car driving is particularly notable in this regard.
 If deviations from the driving lane on a highway do not lead to corrections the exponential product will soon lead to accidents.
 Deviation upon deviation will cause an exponential grow due to the fact that they belong to two complex subsystems.

-Images: The perceptual image of a latent action trajectory shape, constructed within the tactical movement action (TMA), depicts a smooth line segment shape towards the take-off board.
-However, during the actual execution, the body, akin to a ring in relationship to a nerve spiral46, will definitely deviate at every position P within that perceptual image due to the autonomy of the internal and external focus.
-This necessitates redirecting our body back to the original perceptual image to prevent a stacking of deviations.
-In practice, this means that a corresponding adjustment in the remaining part of the latent action trajectory shape must be made from the micro-deviation47.
-Similar to a marble in a marble run, our body in relationship to the whole action trajectory shape will become a part of a continuous mutual perception-action coupling, in which the dorsal stream primarily monitors the actual position of our body towards the action trajectory shape, and vice versa the ventral stream primarily monitors the action trajectory shape towards the actual position of our body.
-The nerve spiral clearly demonstrates that this double reciprocal coupling inevitably leads to deviations or touches of the ring with the spiral, causing the body to follow the action trajectory shape in a zigzag movement.
-However, the ingenious mediation of the cortical streams ensures that the action trajectory shape appear deceptively straight.
+Images: The perceptual image of a latent action trajectory shape, constructed within the tactical movement action (TMA), depicts a smooth line segment shape from the boat toward the pillars of the bridge.
+However, during the actual execution, the boat, akin to a ring in relationship to a nerve spiral, will definitely deviate at every position P within that perceptual image due to the autonomy of the internal and external focus.
+This necessitates redirecting the boat back to the original perceptual image to prevent a stacking of deviations.
+In practice, this means that a corresponding adjustment in the remaining part of the latent action trajectory shape must be made from the micro-deviation.
+Similar to a marble in a marble run, the boat in relationship to the whole action trajectory shape will become a part of a continuous mutual perception-action coupling, in which the dorsal stream primarily monitors the actual position of the boat towards the action trajectory shape, and vice versa the ventral stream primarily monitors the action trajectory shape towards the actual position of the boat.
+The nerve spiral clearly demonstrates that this double reciprocal coupling inevitably leads to deviations or touches of the ring with the spiral, causing the boat to follow the action trajectory shape in a zigzag movement.
+However, the ingenious mediation of the cortical streams ensures that the action trajectory shapes appear deceptively straight.